mars0i/majure/doc/tips.md

 The *alternativeStudentClasses* version of my Students-in-Clojure program contains files illustrating alternative ways of defining the `Student` class using each of these options.
-See the README.me file in that directory for discussion of their speed differences.
+See the README.me file in that directory for information about their speed differences.

-`defrecord` is commonplace in Clojure so, other things being equal, it should perhaps be preferred.
-Other things are not always equal, though.
-`deftype` is similar, and in the *alternativeStudentClasses* tests, it was a lot faster than `defrecord`.

 All of the five class creation macros allow implementing interfaces. but only `proxy` and `gen-class` allow you to extend a class (such as